nacho692/pa-dlna-chromecast/docs/source/pa-dlna.rst

 .. option:: --ip-addresses IP_ADDRESSES, -a IP_ADDRESSES

-   IP_ADDRESSES is a comma separated list of the IPv4 addresses of the networks where UPnP devices may be discovered (default: ``''``).
+   IP_ADDRESSES is a comma separated list of the local IPv4 addresses of the networks where UPnP devices may be discovered (default: ``''``).

 .. option:: --nics NICS, -n NICS